 ^{}Quality refers to the average cost of programs that have been awarded the highest levels of quality (levels 4 or 5) by Early Achievers, Washington State's Quality Rating System.
 This is a current estimate; however, the Department of Commerce is creating a report that will be released in 2021 that will provide more specific and regionalized estimates.
-EARLY LEARNING WORKFORCE Our early learning and care system currently depends on 32,000 child care workers in Washington state, and 1,900 in our Southwest region, of whom 83 percent are female.
+EARLY LEARNING WORKFORCE Our early learning and care system currently depends on 32,000 early learning and child care professionals in Washington state, and 1,800 in the Southwest region, of whom 83 percent are female.
 These individuals play a critical role in promoting the development and well-being of the young children in our region.
 COMPENSATION While early childhood educators are an invaluable resource, early childhood educators make far less than their K-12 peers, even when accounting for level of education.
 We expect child care employees to care for our children while their wages fall near poverty levels.
 Average Hourly Wage